FuruiFuyunoTaiyou/project1/README.txt

     Can do simple redirection using >.

 Unsuccessful:
     Simple redirection using < does not work as intended.
-    Did not implement simple pipes.
+Commented out in shell.c Did not implement simple pipes.

 Known Bugs:
     Does not work if there is more than one whitespace character next to an argument.
-    Redirecting stdin does not do anything but empty the file.

 Function Headers:
     /*********************************